KenYew/python-playground/README.md

     # 1: Increment the windowEnd pointer to create sliding window
     for windowEnd in range(len(string)):
-        # 2: Set the right-most character using the windowEnd of the string
+        # 2: Create the right-most character (using windowEnd pointer) going into the sliding window
         rightChar = string[windowEnd]
-        # 3: If right-most character is not seen in the dictionary, initialise a record of this char
+        # 3: If rightChar is not seen in the dictionary, initialise char:frequency key-value pair
         if rightChar not in charFrequency:
             charFrequency[rightChar] = 0
-        # 4: Sliding the window, increment the frequency of all the right-most characters going into the window
+        # 4: Sliding the window, increment the frequency of any rightChars going into the window
         charFrequency[rightChar] += 1

         # 5: If the number of distinct characters exceeds k (tracked by the number of key-value pairs in dict)